rnbennett/valorant-instalock/README.md

 # Valorant Instalock

-A simple Valorant script to instantly lock your selected agent, can be used while afk and waiting in queue.
+A simple Valorant script instantly locks your selected agent.
+It can be used while you are afk and waiting in the queue.

 # Requirements
 - Python